 RLS: It's really a slang term.
-It's like [inaudible] you know somebody, "Hey, captain.
+It's like you thumb your nose at somebody.
+"Hey, captain.
 Hey, captain, how are you doing?"
-Yes.
-Okay, I'm just as good a captain as you.
+Yes, okay, I'm just as good a captain as you.
 I don't have a license.
 I don't run a hundred-ton vessel.
 I don't have a hundred-ton license.
-But you know what, I can run the boat just as well as you can. [laughter] I've seen this.
-I saw it about two years ago when a captain with a hundred-ton license took the (Charlotte?) out of here, out of the museum.
-He towed it with another boat over to Charlie Heart's, couldn't get it through the cut because it was coming on a forty-mile an hour on the (screener?) out of the southeast.
-Trying to tow the boat down when it didn't make it, the boat ended up on the north side of the dock, hooked it around.
+But you know what, I can run the boat just as well as you can.
+I've seen this.
+I saw it about two years ago, where a captain with a hundred-ton license took the [Charlotte?] out of here, out of the museum.
+He towed it with another boat over to Charlie [Hart's?], couldn't get it through the cut because he was coming in on a 40-mile an hour on the [screamer?] out of the southeast.
+Trying to tow the boat downwind, didn't make it.
+The boat ended up on the north side of the dock, hooked it around.
 Finally dragged it around, lifted the deck off the boat that he was towing with, ended up with the Charlotte lying up against the poles.
 Here's the boat in total jeopardy, a hundred-ton captain.
-He went home.
-He left the boat out there sinking, so a captain, hundred ton.
+He went home, left the boat out there sinking.
+I said, "Oh, Captain Hundred Ton."
 I don't even have a license, but I wouldn't have done that.
-So, license, yes.
-Well, it doesn't mean much to me.
-I'm still Captain Bob. [laughter]
+So, license, yeah, well, it doesn't mean much to me.
+I'm still Captain Bob. [laughter].

-SW: You said before that you are proud when your son went into the same business.
+SW: You said before that you were proud when your son went into the same business.